ScanNet/ScanNet/Tasks/README.md

 # ScanNet Benchmark Tasks

 Train/val/test split for ScanNet is given in [Benchmark](Benchmark).
 Label mappings (`scannet-labels.combined.tsv`) can be downloaded with the ScanNet data release.
-Note that the ScanNet label ids are the line numbers of the file (1-indexed from the first object).
+ScanNet label ids listed under `id`.

 Trained models can be downloaded with the ScanNet data release.